Techtonica/curriculum/roles-in-tech/entrepreneurship.md

 Many people are drawn to the idea of entrepreneurship because of the potential freedom it brings.
 It’s true that you’ll be the one setting most of the rules.
 You can abolish the 9-5 workday if you want, enable remote work options, dress casually and declare your own vacations.
 Just don’t forget that you’re also responsible for making this business profitable.
 Oftentimes, that means making tremendous personal sacrifices, working long hours and getting stuck at the office far longer than you’d like.

 **4. It's an easy way to get rich**
 Entrepreneurship is a path to wealth-building with a strong potential for success; with the right variables lined up, there’s no upper limit to how much you can earn.
 However, you can’t think of entrepreneurship as a get-rich-quick scheme.
 You’ll need to invest significant resources into your business, including both time and money.
 Even with all the right things in place, you'll have no guarantee you’ll have the timing or the pacing right.

 **5. Success will come fast or not at all**
 The portrait of the successful entrepreneur is usually of someone whose business skyrocketed to success overnight.
 The reality is, of course, it takes many months --  even years -- of hard work and countless struggles before the payoff hits.
 Because of the looming failure rate of startups, too many entrepreneurs believe it’s an all-or-nothing bid, but success and failure come in much more diverse shades than that.

-### Practice (30-35 min)
+### Guided Practice (30-35 min)
 **This can be done individually or with Co-founder of your company**

-*It can be very tempting to jump on the next hot idea you have, but so many people fail with fly-by-night operations that have no mission or framework.*
+- *It can be very tempting to jump on the next hot idea you have, but so many people fail with fly-by-night operations that have no mission or framework.*

-*Before starting your next company, take a step back and assess two things: **the marketplace and your abilities**.*
+- *Before starting your next company, take a step back and assess two things: **the marketplace and your abilities**.*

-*Think hard about this.
+- *Think hard about this.
 Starting a company is equal parts passion and planning.
 You need the motivation for both.*

-*First ask yourself, **what are you passionate about?
+- *First ask yourself, **what are you passionate about?
 Next, what does society (or even just your local neighborhood) need**?*

-*The ideal company idea must check off both of those boxes.
+- *The ideal company idea must check off both of those boxes.
 If you're working hard to fulfill a need, but you hate the work, you'll just end up resenting the company and starting over.*

-*If you're building a passion project, but there's no need for the product or service you're offering, generating interest and sales will be impossible.*
+- *If you're building a passion project, but there's no need for the product or service you're offering, generating interest and sales will be impossible.*

 ### Supplemental Materials
 - [Wiki on Entrepreneurship](https://en.wikipedia.org/wiki/Entrepreneurship)